 The way that red-tailed hawks and great horned owls are able to overlap in territory is that one rules the day and the other the night.
 Fierce fights still may break out between the two when they happen to cross each other’s paths.

+The strength and courage of the great horned owl relates directly to the warrior archetype and the gift of wise action.
 The warrior archetype is not only known for ferocity, but loyalty.
-Great horned owl spiritual meaning relates to fiercely defending what you believe in as well as staying strictly loyal to where you are most at home.
+Great horned owl symbolism relates to fiercely defending what you believe in as well as staying strictly loyal to where you are most at home.
 You’ll be able to avoid conflicts by avoiding the busyness of the tribe and retreating into the quiet and less active areas of your life.

 Do not fear the medicine of great horned owl, she will not lead you into mindlessly injuring others.
 Instead, she will teach you about the wise use of warrior power and the amazing gifts of strength and courage.
 When you turn these gifts to focus on facing your own fears, you’ll reap the most reward.